For The Best Commercial Ice Making Machine Repair Services Call Us At 347-407-9242

 Ice makers are formed when the ice cannot be released from the evaporator.
 The ice becomes massive as water flows over it.
 If your icemaker freezes up, it may prevent you from dropping ice.
 Or, it could grow large enough to cause damage to the evaporator.
 This can lead to costly repairs.

 It is best to have your machine cleaned by a professional regularly to remove any scale.
-A water softener, or phosphate filter, can reduce the scale in your machine if you live in an area that has hard water.
+If you live near hard water, a water softener and phosphate filters can help reduce scale in your machine.

 © 2024 By Pronto Cooler Repairs.
 All Rights Reserved